AnymouseProphet/SocialistHousing/README.md

 add the necessary PDF form field that you will then use to add the cryptographic signature.

-Instructions for generating a private/public keypair can be found at https://github.com/AnymouseProphet/anymouse/blob/main/keypair.md
+Instructions for generating a private/public key pair can be found at https://github.com/AnymouseProphet/anymouse/blob/main/keypair.md

 By default, the LaTeX preamble in `SocialistHousing.tex` will not compile a PDF